nabilbouab/nabilbouab.github.io/_posts/2019-08-12-https-nginx.md

 ## What is HTTPS and why HTTPS?

+Let's start by stating two principles of public key cryptography that makes HTTPS work:
+  * Any message encrypted with Bob's public key can only be decrypted by Bob's private key
+  * Anyone with access to Alice's public key can verify that a message (signature) could only have been created by someone with access to Alice's private key

-HTTPS is secure communication protocol that encrypts the data during the transit.
+Based on these two principles, we can say that: HTTPS is secure communication protocol that encrypts the data during the transit and makes sure that the server we talk to is the one it pretends to be.

+There are several motivations behind using HTTPS.
 The first motivation to setup HTTPS, is obviously security: Encryption is critical when sending credentials to connect to Facebook account or online banking.
 Tools like wireshark enables anyone to sniff the network and analyse the data in transit.
+We also want to make sure when connecting to Facebook that we are sending our credentials to the Facebook server.
 The second motivation is about Search engine optimisation: Google has decided to down rank all websites which are not in HTTPS.
+Even if you are maintaining a simple blog without any credentials, it is recommended by Google to use HTTPS.

 ## What is NGINX?